Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Introduction

 Our contributions can be summarized as follows. \begin{itemize} \item We present a temporally consistent mesh recovery system (TCMR), which produces temporally consistent and smooth 3D human motion from a video.
-It effectively leverages temporal information from the past and future frames without being dominated by the static feature of the current frame. \item Despite its simplicity, TCMR not only improves the temporal consistency of 3D human motion, but also increases per-frame 3D pose and shape accuracy. \item The proposed system outperforms previous video-based methods in temporal consistency by a large margin, while achieving better per-frame 3D pose and shape accuracy. \end{itemize}
+It effectively leverages temporal information from the past and future frames without being dominated by the static feature of the current frame. \item Despite its simplicity, TCMR not only improves the temporal consistency of 3D human motion but also increases per-frame 3D pose and shape accuracy compared to a baseline method. \item TCMR outperforms previous video-based methods in temporal consistency by a large margin while achieving better per-frame 3D pose and shape accuracy. \end{itemize}